Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Understand the ImageBuilder model: pre-compiled packages assembled into a firmware image without a full source build.

-• Read and interpret build-manifest.json as a reproducibility artifact.
+• Read build-manifest.json as a reproducibility audit trail.

-• Verify a squashfs size constraint programmatically — and understand what to cut when the constraint fails.
+• Verify a squashfs size constraint programmatically.
+Know what to cut when it fails.

 Pre-state